Lodges and Glamping

 • Jackson Hole Airport (JAC)—The busiest airport in Wyoming is a regional airport.
 Jackson is a quaint town with an Old West flavor.

 Yellowstone National Park offers cafes, general stores and restaurants.
-Though be prepared to picnic for lunch and grab some snacks and sandwich ingredients in Bozeman or Jackson.
+Though, be prepared to picnic for lunch and grab some snacks and sandwich ingredients in Bozeman or Jackson.

 Getting Around YNP

-Yellowstone National Park is open 365-days a year and 24-hours a day.
-Use an America the Beautiful annual pass ($80) or purchase a 7-day pass for $35 per vehicle.
-Note: Yellowstone National Park doesn’t require timed day pass entrances like some other parks.
+Yellowstone National Park is open 365 days a year and 24 hours a day.
+You can use an America the Beautiful annual pass ($80) or purchase a 7-day pass for $35 per vehicle.

 Yellowstone National Park offers five entrances.